dtgreene/ebbplotter/README.md

 To plot, simply place the SVG file in `src/assets` and run `npm run plot`.
 The script will prompt for the file name as well as the width of the final image in millimeters.

+This project is not a library but more of a collection of scripts.
+You can check [the main script](src/index.js) for basic plotting usage.

 ## Usage notes
 - SVG width and height properties are required and should contain only numbers (no units included).
 These values are always treated as millimeters which may be different from other plotting programs.
 - There currently is no acceleration/jerk control.
 Plotting is simply executed as constant speed, point-to-point movements.
 Care should be taken when adjusting the speed settings to preserve accuracy and prevent possible damage to the machine.